About SQL Server Data Tools

 C:ssdtbisetup.exe /ACTION=INSTALL /FEATURES=SSDTBI, SNAC_SDK /Q /IACCEPTSQLSERVERLICENSETERMS

-After installation, whether you used the graphical installer or installed from the command line you’ll find SQL Server Data Tools in your start menu and added to the project templates in Visual Studio 2013 if you had a full installation of Visual Studio.
+After installation, whether you used the graphical installer or installed from the command line you’ll find SQL Server Data Tools in your start menu.
+Windows also adds SQL Server Data Tools to the project templates in Visual Studio 2013.
+Of course, that’s the case if you had a full installation of Visual Studio.

 The post Installing SQL Server Data Tools BI (and unattended install) appeared first on ILIKESQL.